 The initial procedure is performed in a similar manner as a diagnostic cardiac catheterization (Chap.
 272).
 Arterial access is obtained via the femoral or radial artery.
 To prevent thrombotic complications during the procedure, patients who are anticipated to need an angioplasty are given aspirin (325 mg) and may be given clopidogrel (loading dose of 300–600 mg), prasugrel (loading dose of 60 mg), or ticagrelor (loading dose of 180 mg) before the procedure.
 During the procedure, anticoagulation is achieved by administration of unfractionated heparin, enoxaparin (a low-molecular-weight heparin), or bivalirudin (a direct thrombin inhibitor).
 The latter has gained popularity due to the significant reduction in bleeding complications.
 In patients with ST-elevation myocardial infarction, high-risk acute coronary syndrome, or a large thrombus in the coronary artery, an intravenous glycoprotein IIb/IIIa inhibitor (abciximab, tirofiban, or eptifibatide) may also be given.

 Following placement of an introducing sheath, preformed guiding catheters are used to cannulate selectively the origins of the coronary arteries.
 Through the guiding catheter, a flexible, steerable guidewire is negotiated down the coronary artery lumen using fluoroscopic guidance; it is then advanced through the stenosis and into the vessel beyond.
-This guidewire then serves as a “rail” over which angioplasty balloons, stents, or other therapeutic devices can be advanced ...
+This guidewire then serves as a “rail” over which angioplasty balloons, stents, or other therapeutic devices can ...